-Continuous Access EVA is a controller-based data replication software solution for disaster tolerance and data movement that works with EVA5000/EVA3000 storage systems and allows replication groups to be mirrored between pairs of storage arrays that can be in separate geographical locations.
+Continuous Access EVA is a controller-based data replication software solution for disaster tolerance and data movement that works with HSV-based EVA5000/EVA3000 storage systems and allows replication groups to be mirrored between pairs of storage arrays that can be in separate geographical locations.
 Each I/O write access is sent to both storage locations, and reads occur only at the local storage location.
 Continuous Access EVA copies data online and synchronously or asynchronously in real time to remote locations by a local or extended SAN.

-Regard Continuous Access EVA on the HSV controller as enhanced pendant to the HP StorageWorks Data Replication Manager (DRM) product on the MA/EMA external raid systems based on the HSG80 controller to which the existing HP datasafe solutions for SAP are related.
+Regard Continuous Access EVA on the HSV controller as enhanced pendant to the HP StorageWorks Data Replication Manager MA/EMA (DRM) product on the HSG80 controller to which the existing HP datasafe solutions for SAP are related.
 The major enhanced features of Continuous Access EVA compared to DRM in a SAP environment are: